Cambridge Law Summer School

 The Immerse Law summer course in Cambridge allows you to gain an insight in what university Law is like by giving students a good grounding in the topics that would be covered during a top university Law degree.
 The course will introduce new material and instill students with the skills necessary to form and develop their own opinions and arguments.
 Furthermore, the Immerse Law Summer School will give student the opportunity to improve their essay writing and engage in debate – an essential skill for top lawyers.

 For many high school students, the study of Law at university is completely new as it is not widely offered on school curriculums.
 By enrolling in the Cambridge Immerse Law course, you will be giving yourself the opportunity to learn first-hand what the study law at university involves.
-Plus, whatever your current ability-level whether you have studied Law at school or not, the small class sizes our Law summer course will ensure you will be both challenged and supported in carefully planned classes that emulate the unique Oxbridge system of tutor-student engagement and debate.
+Plus, whatever your current ability-level whether you have studied Law at school or not, the small class sizes our Law summer course will ensure you will be both challenged and supported in carefully planned classes that encourage tutor-student engagement and debate.

 The Cambridge Immerse Law course is perfect for those who wish to learn more about the fascinating topics that can be found in an undergraduate Law course.
-Through a series of problem-based and essay-style questions, this Law Summer course introduces students to topics and debates that will not only spur intellectual curiosity, but assists in preparing to study the discipline at leading universities.
-Outside of class time, students are able to participate in optional LNAT preparation workshops; the Law National Admissions Test (LNAT) is an aptitude test required to study Law at top universities in the United Kingdom.
-Our workshops help students best prepare to take these tests, and to prepare an application to leading universities across the UK and the world.
+Through a series of problem-based and essay-style questions, this Law Summer course introduces students to topics and debates that will not only spur intellectual curiosity, but assists in preparing to study the discipline.
+Outside of class time, students are able to participate in optional LNAT preparation workshops; the Law National Admissions Test (LNAT) is an aptitude test required to study Law at universities in the United Kingdom.

 The best part is for students who want to study Law at university, this summer Law course does not require that students have any prior knowledge of Law.